errorcalc/FreeEsVclComponents/README.md

 **Email:** errorsoft(at)mail.ru

-**Units was renamed!(for C++Builder Support) Need rename in your project "ES.Vcl.xxx.pas -> ES.xxx.pas"**

 Pluses:
-* Windows XP support
+* Excellent support for transparency!
+* No flicker!
 * Support for built-in VCL skins
 * Support Hight DPI (Seattle+)
 * Display convenient borders in DesignTime, activate properties IsDrawHelper
-* Excellent support for transparency!
+* Windows XP support

 **TEsCustomControl** - The base class contains the anti-flicker magic and support transparency.

 ![Icon](Source/icons/TESNINEPATCHIMAGE32.bmp)
-**TEsNinePatchImage** - TImage for 9-Patch images (raster image with the ability to zoom without loss of quality, almost all modern interfaces are built on them), as well as images - Overley
+**TEsNinePatchImage** - TImage for 9-Patch images (raster image with the ability to zoom without loss of quality, almost all modern interfaces are built on them), as well as images - Overlay

 ![Icon](Source/icons/TESIMAGELABEL32.bmp)
-**TEsImageLabel** - The Label supports 9-Patch background image, and image - Overley, the location and alignment of the text can be combined in different ways
+**TEsImageLabel** - The Label supports 9-Patch background image, and image - Overlay, the location and alignment of the text can be combined in different ways

 ![Icon](Source/icons/TESLAYOUT32.bmp)
 **TEsLayout** - The basic container.
 Interesting possibility for double buffering TGraphicControl heirs (TLabel, TGlyphButton, TImage, TBevel ...)

 ![Icon](Source/icons/TESIMAGELAYOUT32.bmp)
-**TEsImageLayot** - The Layout with support background 9-Patch images and image - Overley
+**TEsImageLayot** - The Layout with support background 9-Patch images and image - Overlay

 ![Icon](Source/icons/TESIMAGESTATICTEXT32.bmp)
-**TEsImageStaticText** - The StaticText supports 9-Patch background image, and image - Overley, the location and alignment of the text can be combined in different ways
+**TEsImageStaticText** - The StaticText supports 9-Patch background image, and image - Overlay, the location and alignment of the text can be combined in different ways

 ![Icon](Source/icons/TESACTIVITYBAR32.bmp)
 **TEsActivityBar** - Component simulates XAML control Windows 10, designed to indicate or display the progress of employment (something TProgressBar type).
 It has a lot of settings.